astral-sh/docs/site/uv/concepts/cache/index.md

 It's safe to run multiple uv commands concurrently, even against the same virtual environment. uv's cache is designed to be thread-safe and append-only, and thus robust to multiple concurrent readers and writers. uv applies a file-based lock to the target virtual environment when installing, to avoid concurrent modifications across processes.

-Note that it's *not* safe to modify the uv cache (e.g., `uv cache clean`) while other uv commands are running, and *never* safe to modify the cache directly (e.g., by removing a file or directory).
+Note that it's *never* safe to modify the cache directly (e.g., by removing a file or directory).

 ## [Clearing the cache](#clearing-the-cache)